tc39/proposal-atomics-wait-async/PROPOSAL.md

 performing a wakeup, whether that is another agent performing a `wake` or the concurrent alarm thread.

-With that background, the changes necessary to add `asyncWait` boil down to generalizing the WaiterList to hold both sync and async waiters, and to inserting waiters into that list by priority.
+With that background, the changes necessary to add `waitAsync` boil down to generalizing the WaiterList to hold both sync and async waiters, and to inserting waiters into that list by priority.